ZupIT/horusec-docs/content/en/getting-started/using-horusec.md

 ---
 title: Using Horusec
 weight: 5
-description: You will find here some guidelines on how to use Horusec.
+description: In this section, you will find some guidelines on how to use Horusec.
 ---

 ## **Initial set up**